Everything You Need to Know About Tridion's New UI

 This approach, is best explained in the article by Nielsen Norman Group.
 It focuses on defining the specific goals of users within the product as well as the activities necessary to achieve the goal successfully.

 Diagram of the different use cases or “jobs” a content editor can perform in Experience Manager.
-Image taken from SDL Community.
+Image taken from RWS Community.

 After having defined the jobs to be done, a team of UX designers and product owners map out the user stories, selecting the ones necessary for each activity.
 These stories are then divides into groups representative of MVPs and upcoming releases.

 The jobs to be done are reflected in the User Tasks, which create a “backbone” of actions, grouped by activities.
-Images taken from SDL Community.
+Images taken from RWS Community.

 Alvin Reyes also talked about using Maze in the research process, a tool that turns mock-ups into clickable prototypes that collect real metrics from users interacting with the design.